WeebNetsu/yt-playlist-bgm-player/README.md

 2. Make the executable (prebuilt, or manually compiled) runnable with `chmod +x bgmplayer`
 3. Move/Copy the file to your $HOME/bin directory (create it if it does not exist)
 4. Install MPV and Python 3
-5. Install YouTube-dlc with `youtube-dlc --version || ( sudo wget https://github.com/blackjack4494/yt-dlc/releases/latest/download/youtube-dlc -O $HOME/bin/youtube-dlc && sudo chmod a+rx $HOME/bin/youtube-dlc )`
+5. Install yt-dlp with `yt-dlp --version || ( sudo wget https://github.com/yt-dlp/yt-dlp/releases/latest/download/yt-dlp -O /usr/local/bin/yt-dlp && sudo chmod a+rx /usr/local/bin/yt-dlp )`
 6. Add $HOME/bin to PATH (if not there already).
 (Put code inside .bashrc to avoid having to do it on every boot)
 7. Reboot